Skip to main content

 2 mentions Positive Neutral Negative

-The game's optimization has received positive feedback, with users noting its stability and polished environment that enhances the overall experience.
-Even during beta testing, players found the performance to be reliable, allowing for enjoyable interactions within the game.
+The game's optimization is highly praised, with users noting its stability and polished environment that enhances the overall experience.
+Even during beta testing, the performance was commendable, allowing players to fully enjoy the interactive elements.

 • “The polish of this game reminded me of my first contact with Oculus; the excellent optimization and beautiful environment allow you to enjoy the bonuses and interact with the items in the room.”